Dash (Nmixx song)

-"Dash" (stylized in all caps) is a song by South Korean girl group Nmixx for their second extended play Fe3O4: Break.
+"Dash" (stylized in all caps) is a song by South Korean girl group Nmixx for their second extended play, Fe3O4: Break.
 It was released as the EP's lead single by JYP Entertainment and Republic Records on January 15, 2024.

 Background and release

-On November 28, 2023, JYP Entertainment announced Nmixx would be releasing their second EP titled Fe3O4: Break on January 15, 2024.
+On November 28, 2023, JYP Entertainment announced Nmixx would be releasing their second EP, Fe3O4: Break, on January 15, 2024.
 On January 6, 2024, "Dash" was announced as the lead track of the album with the release of the track listing, followed by the release of a teaser for its music video on January 13.
 The song along with its music video and the album was released two days later on January 15.

 Composition

 "Dash" was written by Deza, Won Ji-ae (Jamfactory), Jeong Da-yeon (Onclassa), Baek Sae-in (Pnp), Oh Hyun-seon (Lalala Studio), Rick Bridges, Kim In (153/Joombas), Hyeong Geun (Inhouse), Wkly, and Seong Yu-jin (Jamfactory), and composed by Puff, Strong Dragon (The Hub), and C'SA.
 The song is described as being a "cross between old school hip-hop and pop punk".